Connect with a certified trainer for free

 What causes Coccydynia?

 A common cause of coccydynia is direct trauma to the tailbone, such as a fall.
 Chronic stress to the coccyx, through prolonged sitting or sports activity, can also lead to coccydynia.
 An unstable coccyx can cause chronic inflammation of the tailbone and lead to this condition.
-Often, there is no specific reason identified for coccydynia.
+Often, no specific reason is identified for coccydynia, but it is a frequent cause of sitting pain and lower back discomfort in both active individuals and sedentary workers.
+In some cases, coccygeal pain may result from repetitive strain or posture-related issues.

 Coccydynia is most common in these sports: